A friend just started giving her 3-month-old applesauce and rice cereal. My

 before starting solids.
 Babies who start solid foods before 4 months are at a higher

-problems later on.
-They also aren't coordinated enough to safely swallow solid foods
+and other problems later on.
+They also aren't coordinated enough to safely swallow

 How Should I Start Solids?